 There are four distinct generations in the development of the sales functional area.
 These generations come with the maturity of the skill of the sales manager hired but are never installed by the sales manager.
 They occur when the initiative is driven by the CEO.
 The generations see the rise of more formalised processes, metrics, accountability, and management, progressively leading to a more flexible and scalable organisation capable of driving growth.

-The starting point for the improvement of the sales function, just as it would be for any improvement initiative, is to understand your present situation.
-As a first-look reference guide, this will provide initial insights into your companies sales function.
+Understanding your present situation is the starting point for improving the sales function, just as it would be for any improvement initiative.
+This will provide initial insights into your company’s sales function as a first-look reference guide.

 Generation 1: Magicians and Motivators